cockroachdb/docs/v21.2/restoring-backups-across-versions.md

 When you need to archive a backup for the long term, we recommend that you also archive the CockroachDB binary of the version that the backup was taken on.

-For a true archival copy that is not dependent on CockroachDB at all, running a changefeed to export your data from CockroachDB and archiving the files would be a better approach instead of taking a backup.
-See [Export Data with Changefeeds](export-data-with-changefeeds.html) for more detail.
+For a true archival copy that is not dependent on CockroachDB at all, running an [`EXPORT INTO CSV`](export.html) and archiving the files would be a better approach instead of taking a backup.

 ## See also